 Generally speaking, people define both race and ethnicity as social constructs.
 Neither is biologically valid.
 Interestingly, Cornell and Hartmann say that people are more likely to self-identify as mixed ethnicity than mixed race, though clearly, some consider themselves more than one race.

 It's important to note two other points the sociologists make about race and ethnicity.

-Race, unlike ethnicity, is still mostly a term that is assigned by other groups (which often leads to one claiming superiority over the other).
-And racial identity is usually considered inherent.
-(In other words, you're born as a certain race, and it's generally not something you can change just by saying so.
-Remember Rachel Dolezal?).
+Race, unlike ethnicity, is still mostly a term that other groups assign to a person (which often leads to one claiming superiority over the other).
+And racial identity is inherent.
+In other words, you're born as a certain race, and it's generally not something you can change just by saying so.
+Remember Rachel Dolezal?